 Tea ceremony, Sado in Japanese, is a Japanese cultural activity that involves preparing matcha green tea (抹茶) and serving it in a specific traditional way.
-The ritual of tea drinking was first used by Buddhist monks in the Kamakura period (1192 – 1333), to stay awake during their long meditation sessions.
-During the 16th century tea became a symbol of status amongst warriors and its popularity had spread to all levels of the Japanese society.
-You can learn the manner and also doing Sado will make your mind calm.
+The ritual of tea drinking was first used by Buddhist monks in the Kamakura period (1192 – 1333) to stay awake during their long meditation sessions.
+During the 16th century, tea became a symbol of status amongst warriors and its popularity had spread to all levels of the Japanese society.

 This traditional tea house is located in the fascinating garden in Minato.
 In the garden you can see over 500 years old bonsai trees.
 The garden is very calming with its sophisticated display of tree, stone, water and sand that are well composed to reproduce the nature.